barumau/pandunia/eng/402_sual_e_javabe.md

 expression for well-wishing in all kinds of situations, not just when you meet somebody.
 See the first lesson in the [phrasebook](200_baze_jumla.md) for a lot of examples!

+## Grammar

+#### How Pandunia compares to pidgins and creoles?

+Pidgins and creoles are _natural_ contact languages.
+Pandunia is a _constructed_ contact language.
+So the answer is no, Pandunia is not a real pidgin or a creole.
+However, it is characterized by many of the same features as pidgins and creoles.

+The following is a list of characteristic features of pidgins and creoles that apply for Pandunia too.

+1. Lack of grammatical complexity
+   - No definite or indefinite article
+   - Omission of the copula 'be'
+   - Tense, aspect, modality and negation are not part of the verb.
+   - Passive structures are not used.
+2. Lack of morphological complexity
+   - Nouns and pronouns are not inflected
+   - Verbs are not inflected and tense is marked by separate words
+3. Semantic transparency
+   - Meaning of a word can be determined from the meanings of the parts of which the word is built.
+4. Reduced vocabulary
+   - Multifunctional words
+   - All-purpose prepositions
+5. Simple phonology
+   - Avoid difficult sounds.
+   - Use mostly simple syllable structures.
+   - Prefer short words.
+   - Tone is not used to distinguish words.